KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 * the installer or browser can reach that configured server

 the installer or browser may send a minimal update-registration record to the owner-run update server, request the latest published release metadata from that server, and download the installer URL published for that release.

+The managed-update path now rejects non-HTTPS release metadata or installer URLs and requires a valid published SHA-256 hash before the downloaded installer is launched.

 That record is limited to: